News

 The proposed project, the “San Rafael Connection,” would use a combination of Caltrans and SMART land to create a fully separated multi-use pathway running along the SMART tracks.

-The presentation was well-received, and the members of the BPAC voted unanimously to send a resolution to the San Rafael City Council stating the San Rafael Connection was the preferred route for the SMART Pathway between Downtown San Rafael and Terra Linda.
+The presentation was well-received.
+The members of the BPAC voted unanimously to send a resolution to the San Rafael City Council.
+They stated the San Rafael Connection was the preferred route for the SMART Pathway between Downtown San Rafael and Terra Linda.

 We are pleased to report that at the urging of San Rafael Mayor Kate Colin, the SMART Board of Directors allocated $25,000 for a project feasibility study.